Welcome

 How did the GWC get started?

 Founded in January 1999, Penn State’s Graduate Writing Center was one of the first writing centers dedicated to graduate-level communication.
 A collaboration between the Graduate School and the Department of English in the 1990s laid the groundwork for Dr. Jon Olson to develop the GWC.
-It is staffed by English PhD students who work in the Graduate School’s Kern Building.
+It is staffed by English PhD students who work in Room W102B in the Sidewater Commons of Pattee Library.

 The GWC has provided free one-on-one consultations to graduate students since 1999.
 As early as 2000, it increased the accessibility of these tutoring sessions by offering online consultations in addition to in-person ones.